-1. The dentist professional team can become acutely aware of the implications that seemingly simple fillings can play on the whole body health of the patient.
+1. The dental team becomes acutely aware of the impact that “simple” fillings can have on the whole-body health of the patient.

-3. The patient to become empowered with the capacity to slow down the dentist after the filling has been set and compassionately demand that plenty of attention be given to ensuring that the bite is adjusted until it is minimally impacted.
+3. The patient becomes empowered with the capacity to slow down the dentist after the filling has been set and compassionately demand that plenty of attention be given to ensuring that the bite is adjusted until it is minimally impacted.

 This bears repeating…

 Regardless of the type of filling material used, the dentist will use a special piece of tape and place it between the teeth at the site of the new filling and ask you to bite down.
 This is what we all have grown to understand what the dentist means when s/he says, “Tap, tap”.
 It’s this step which must be patiently addressed and not rushed.
 Although the professional team is ‘done’ with this patient’s filling at this point, they need to stop and pay particular attention to ensuring that the bite surface is minimally impacted.
 Otherwise, they risk unknowingly imbalancing the whole body wellness of the patient by quickly skimming past this crucial piece to the puzzle.

 We prefer to request that this important step is performed in multiple steps.
 First, the action of tapping is helpful (think crunching up something easy to chew like some softer nuts).
 But we must also have the dentist check our contact when grinding our molars (think chewing some pastured beef that you cooked a little too long! :)).
 So, explaining to the dentist that you would like to have your bite checked using all the ways in which you use your teeth daily to chew would help you immeasurably.
 Then be willing to take 3-5 passes at having the dentist place the disclosing tape on the chewing surfaces.